open-sdg/open-sdg/docs/indicator-configuration.md

   direction: negative
 ```

 Here is another example where multiple time series from the indicator data are specified.
-The overall progress status for the indicator in this example will correspond to the mean progress scores of these two time series: fatality claims for males in Canada and the fatality claims for females in Canada.
+The overall progress status for the indicator in this example will correspond to the mean progress scores of these two time series: fatality claims for males in Canada and fatality claims for females in Canada.

 ```
 auto_progress_calculation: true